MicrosoftDocs/sdk-api/sdk-api-src/content/tbs/nf-tbs-tbsi_context_create.md

 ### -param pContextParams [in]

-A parameter to a <a href="https://docs.microsoft.com/windows/desktop/api/tbs/ns-tbs-tdtbs_context_params">TBS_CONTEXT_PARAMS</a> structure that contains the parameters associated with the context.
+A parameter to a [TBS_CONTEXT_PARAMS](/windows/win32/api/tbs/ns-tbs-tbs_context_params)a> structure that contains the parameters associated with the context.

 ### -param phContext [out]